 Those familiar with the predominantly French-speaking Canadian province of Quebec will know that it has a rich history and culture all its own, but still retains a lot of its French roots.
-Some have even called for it to secede from Canada.
-To preserve a sense of French identity within our neighbor to the north, Quebec has created public organizations meant to uphold particular cultural characteristics—and sometimes they might go a little too far.
+Quebec has created public organizations meant to uphold particular cultural characteristics—and sometimes they might go a little too far.

-Once owner Massimo Lecas posted the seemingly absurd complaint to social networking sites, the story was picked up by local news outlets and eventually reported worldwide.
-The online commotion—not to mention the many jokes caused by the complaint—and the subsequent public outcry came to be known as “Pastagate.”
+Once owner Massimo Lecas posted the seemingly absurd complaint to social media, the story was picked up by local news outlets and eventually reported worldwide.
+The online commotion—not to mention the many jokes caused by the complaint—and the subsequent public outcry came to be known as “pastagate.”

-The incident has led many other restaurateurs throughout Quebec to cite their own OQLF run-ins.
+The incident led many other restaurateurs throughout Quebec to cite their own OQLF run-ins.
 David McMillan, owner of Montreal’s famed restaurant Joe Beef, explained he was instructed to remove signs in English that said “exit” and “please leave this gate closed,” or face heavy fines.
-McMillan responded, “I just get so sad and depressed and wonder, what’s wrong with these people?”
+McMillan told the National Post, “I just get so sad and depressed and wonder, what’s wrong with these people?”

 A version of this article ran in 2013 and it has been updated for 2022.